MarinAussant/MarinAussant.github.io/Projects/MyProjects.md

 I hope I've convinced you of my skills in team and solo projects.
 I'm always interested in new projects that will help me discover new things and improve myself.

+Find out more about my projects on my [Itch.io !](https://marinaussant.itch.io/)

 ***

 - [If you'd like to see my **CV**.](../Documents/AussantMarin(cvTemp).pdf)